 1.5.1 Many siblings join us at The Portsmouth Grammar School.
 However, admission is not automatic because of a previous family connection and all siblings will need to go through the admissions process as detailed in the next section.
-The school does not offer any sibling discount on fees.
+The school offers a 5% sibling discount on fees.